AFLplusplus/AFLplusplus/README.md

   afl++ is a superior fork to Google's afl - more speed, more and better mutations, more and better instrumentation, custom module support, etc.

+  If you want to use afl++ for you academic work, check the [papers page](https://aflplus.plus/papers/) in the website.

 ## Major changes in afl++ 3.0

 With afl++ 3.0 we introduced changes that break some previous afl and afl++